Pre-K Printable Fun

 Patty shared so my wonderful installations including this one featuring loose parts.
 You can see more from her exhibit here.

-Have a Contest
+Organize a Fun Contest

 Picture